brandonmcastillo/Oasis-BackEnd/README.md

 # Oasis-BackEnd
-The back end section of Oasis.
-Oasis is a MERN stack travel community application where users can share tips about their favorite locations around the world.
+The back end section for our application Oasis.
+Oasis is a travel community application where users can share tips about their favorite locations around the world.
 Oasis was created by Brandon Castillo, Karma Drukpa, Amberly Wang and Michael Claus.

+## Front-End
+The front end of our application can be found here : https://github.com/brandonmcastillo/Oasis-FrontEnd

 ## API Endpoints
 https://radiant-tor-11139.herokuapp.com/api
 ## Technologies Used